Thales of Miletus: Prediction of solar eclipse

 Herodotus writes that in the sixth year of the war, the Lydians under King Alyattes and the Medes under Cyaxares were engaged in an indecisive battle when suddenly day turned into night, leading to both parties halting the fighting and negotiating a peace agreement.
 Herodotus also mentions that the loss of daylight had been predicted by Thales.
 He does not, however, mention the location of the battle.

 Afterwards, on the refusal of Alyattes to give up his suppliants when Cyaxares sent to demand them of him, war broke out between the Lydians and the Medes, and continued for five years, with various success.
 In the course of it the Medes gained many victories over the Lydians, and the Lydians also gained many victories over the Medes.
 Among their other battles there was one night engagement.
 As, however, the balance had not inclined in favour of either nation, another combat took place in the sixth year, in the course of which, just as the battle was growing warm, day was on a sudden changed into night.
 This event had been foretold by Thales, the Milesian, who forewarned the Ionians of it, fixing for it the very year in which it actually took place.
 The Medes and Lydians, when they observed the change, ceased fighting, and were alike anxious to have terms of peace agreed on.

 However, based on the list of Median kings and the duration of their reign reported elsewhere by Herodotus, Cyaxares died 10 years before the eclipse.

 D. R. Dicks joins other historians (F. Martini, J. L. E. Dreyer, O. Neugebauer) in rejecting the historicity of the eclipse story.
-Dicks links the story of Thales discovering the cause for a solar eclipse with Herodotus' claim that Thales discovered the cycle of the sun with relation to the solstices, and concludes "he could not possibly have possessed this knowledge which neither the Egyptians nor the Babylonians nor his immediate successors possessed."
+Dicks links the story of Thales discovering the cause of a solar eclipse with Herodotus' claim that Thales discovered the cycle of the sun in relation to the solstices, and concludes, "he could not possibly have possessed this knowledge which neither the Egyptians nor the Babylonians nor his immediate successors possessed."
 Thomas Worthen instead proposes that the battle could have been the same "night engagement" mentioned, disrupted by a predicted lunar eclipse.